The Illinois Corn Growers Association (ICGA) is seeking corn growers to run for two open at-large seats on the ICGA Board of Directors.

 ICGA bylaws require that a person indicate his/her intent to run for open positions in one of two ways:

-1) appear at a scheduled board meeting on or before the August meeting (date this year is Aug.
-25-26 at the ICGA Office in Bloomington) or,
+1) appear at a scheduled board meeting in June or August (dates this year are June 6-7 or Aug.
+23-24 at the ICGA Office in Bloomington) or,

 The board does not pay a per diem, but offers a unique experience to make a difference in your own operation, that of friends and neighbors, and to help build a strong industry for future generations.
 Travel, lodging and meeting expenses are reimbursed.